diyhomebrewers/PillRepeater/README.md

 - HTTP: BrewSpy.
 - Brewfather.

-This project is currently in development by www.diyhomebrewers.com
+This project is currently in development by www.diyhomebrewers.com .
+Documentation in progress on GitHub, assembly article and parts needed at the moment in: https://www.diyhomebrewers.com/2023/11/pill-repeater-repetidor-para-el-rapt.html